AZProductions/Kookaburra/README.md

 ## Instructions
 Open Kookaburra by double clicking the icon on the **Desktop** or **Start menu**.

+## Security
+We at AZ Software take security very seriously, thats why on every release page we always show the checksum.
+You can use online tools to check if the SHA-256 match up.

 ### Supported Kookaburra Shell versions
 ##### These versions are supported by the new **security standards**.
 | Version | Supported          |